 "I've just finished editing a movie on Premiere Pro CS5 (Windows version).
 And now, I'm planning to use Davinci Resolve for color grading.
 The problem is I have to convert my files to ProRess 422 HQ to work on this software.
 As you know it, this codec is only available for Mac/FCP users only (which I'm not).
 How can I convert my files to ProRes 422 (HQ) and then modify my Premiere Pro project with my new ProRes 422 (HQ) files?"

 Is there a video encoding tool out there that allow us to convert video to Apple ProRes on Windows?
 Actually, there are few programs can complete the task.
-Fortunately, EaseFab Video Converter is one of the few ways to help you convert any video to Apple ProRes on the Windows platform (Windows 10 included).
-With it, you can encode/re-encode any video like MP4, MOV, MKV, WMV, AVI, MTS, FLV, VOB, XAVC, MXF, etc. to Apple ProRes codec without any quality loss.
-Besides ProRes, it also provides professional encoders- DNxHD, MPEG-2, etc, ensuring maximum editing quality and efficiency when working with Avid Media Composer, Adobe Premiere on Windows PC.
+Fortunately, EaseFab Video Converter is one of the best few ways to help you encode and decode Apple ProRes codec on the Windows platform (Windows 10 included).
+Its features include but are not limited to:

-Now click the Profile icon to reveal output panel, and then mouse cursor to "Editing Software" category, Choose " Final Cut Pro 7" or "Final Cut Pro X" as the output.
-The two presets are encoded with Apple ProRes codec.
+Step 2.
+Click the Profile bar to reveal output panel, and then move mouse cursor to Editing Software category, Choose Final Cut Pro 7 or Final Cut Pro X as the output.
+The two presets are both encoded with Apple ProRes 422 codec.

-Tip: Click the "Settings" button and customize proper video/audio parameters if necessary.
+Tips: Click the Settings button and customize proper video/audio parameters if necessary.
 Video size, bitrate and fame rate are flexible and can be adjusted as you like.
 If you want to modify your video file, before converting, click the Edit button, and you will be able to crop, rotate, trim, or apply other editing options to your video file.